Wee Willie Winkie: Words

 Original text of 1841 in Scots, alongside a paraphrased English version (from 1844):

 Origins and meaning

-The poem was written by William Miller (1810–1872), first printed in Whistle-binkie: Stories for the Fireside in 1841 and re-printed in Whistle-Binkie; a Collection of Songs for the Social Circle published in 1873.
+The poem was first printed in Whistle-binkie: Stories for the Fireside by William Miller in 1841, then re-printed in Whistle-Binkie; a Collection of Songs for the Social Circle published in 1873.
 In Jacobite songs Willie Winkie referred to King William III of England, one example being "The Last Will and Testament of Willie winkie" but it seems likely that Miller was simply using the name rather than writing a Jacobite satire.

 Such was the popularity of Wee Willie Winkie that the character has become one of several bedtime entities such as the Sandman, Ole Lukøje of Scandinavia, Klaas Vaak of the Netherlands, Dormette of France and Billy Winker in Lancashire.